Bowel (Colorectal) Cancer

 Chemotherapy for advanced bowel cancer

-Advanced bowel (colorectal) cancer, usually means the disease has spread from the large bowel to the liver or lungs.
-Treatment with chemotherapy is unlikely to cure advanced bowel cancer, but improvements in surgical techniques and drug treatment can improve outcomes, and chemotherapy can help to control the symptoms, shrink the tumours, maintain a reasonable quality of life, and prolong life in some cases.
-Sometimes drugs called monoclonal antibodies (biological therapy) are also given in combination with chemotherapy and this too can help improve quality and length of life.
+Advanced bowel (colorectal) cancer usually means the disease has spread from the large bowel to the liver or lungs.
+Treatment with chemotherapy is unlikely to cure advanced bowel cancer, but improvements in surgical techniques and drug treatment can improve outcomes, and chemotherapy can help to control symptoms, shrink tumours, maintain a reasonable quality of life, and prolong life in some cases.
+Drugs called monoclonal antibodies (used in biological therapy) may also be given in combination with chemotherapy which can help improve quality and length of life.

 For some people, chemotherapy is the only treatment available, so deciding whether to have it can be straightforward.
 However, when chemotherapy is given over a long period of time, balancing the benefits of the treatment against the unpleasant side effects can become increasingly difficult.